lumeland/lume.land/plugins/metas.md

 cards, Schema.org, and SEO purposes.
 The data must be defined in the `metas` keyword of every page and the supported values are:

+- `site`: The name of the site.
 - `title`: The title of the page, article, post, etc.
+- `lang`: The language of the page.
 - `description`: Page description.
-- `site`: The name of the site.
-- `lang`: The language of the page.
-- `keywords`: An array of keywords.
 - `image`: The main image of the page, article, post, etc.
 - `icon`: The logotype or icon of the site.
+- `keywords`: An array of keywords.
 - `twitter`: The twitter username.
 - `color`: The color theme of the website.
+- `robots`: Configuration for search engines (a boolean to enable/disable or a string with a custom value).
 - `generator`: The software that generated the page (Lume v1.x).
-It can be a boolean or a string with a custom value.
+It can be true to autogenerate or a string with a custom value.

 ## Usage